Asteric0/nypsi-docs/chatreactions/leaderboards.md

-# leaderboards
+# What are chat reactions?

+Chat reactions are events in which a person has to type a singular word the fastest.
+Placements are based on how fast the word was typed.

+## Example of a chat reaction duel:

+chat reaction

+type:  `s​​ai​​ling`

+winners:

+🥇**Ayestk** in 1.890

+🥈**Scarlett** in 2.780

+🥉**m.axz** in 3.48

-## types of chat reaction leaderboards
+# Types of chat reaction leaderboards

-### server stats
+*When you get a new leaderboard position, nypsi will notify you with a message in the chat.*

+1. Overall 🏆: Total amount of wins combining all the placements (not including speed)

+2. 🥇 First: Most times, a person has achieved first place in a chat reaction duel.

+3. 🥈 Second: Most times, a person has achieved second place in a chat reaction duel.

+4. 🥉 Third:  Most times, a person has achieved third place in a chat reaction duel.

+5. 🏎️ Speed: Fastest time achieved for random chat reactions.
+Speed statistics are only affected by **randomly started chat reactions**. to view the leaderboard you can do `$top cr/crdaily (global)`.

-first of all, there are your server leaderboards which track stats for your servers only. you can access this with `$cr lb`
+Server leaderboards track stats for your servers only.
+You can access this with `$cr lb`

+## Resetting server leaderboards

+To reset your server's leaderboards, use `$cr stats reset`

-these stats can be reset by server admins at any time and are not related to anything outside of the server.
+**These stats can be reset by server admins at any time and are not related to anything outside of the server.**

-### speed stats

-speed statistics are only affected by **randomly started chat reactions**. to view the leaderboard you can do `$top cr/crdaily (global)`.

-when you get a new leaderboard position nypsi will notify you with a message in chat

-## resetting server leaderboards

-to reset your server's leaderboards, use `$cr stats reset`